Health IT Report to Congress: A Summary

 Both CMS and the ONC have called for feedback to learn how more private sector innovation could find its way into public sector processes and standards.
 One example of this: CMS is seeking Requests for Information (RFIs) on how to improve patient matching, absent a Unique Patient Identifier (UPI), which HHS has not been granted funding to enact due to various HIPAA and other security concerns.

-Expect to hear more buzz in health care IT circles about whether these latest measures will improve health information exchange (HIE) rates outside of organizations and solve some of the other 2019 goals toward much-needed transparency — on both the provider/payer value assessment front, and with patient-facing solutions.
+Expect to hear more buzz in health IT circles about whether these latest measures will improve health information exchange (HIE) rates outside of organizations and solve some of the other 2019 goals toward much-needed transparency — on both the provider/payer value assessment front, and with patient-facing solutions.